qixucen/atom/README.md

-# AoT: Atom of Thoughts for Markov LLM Test-Time Scaling
+# Atom of Thoughts for Markov LLM Test-Time Scaling

 ![The overview of AoT](image/aot.png)